 Your audiences never wanted to be sold to.
 They don't open an email to see a brand bragging about how awesome their products are.
 Instead, they want to see how your product or service can benefit them.

 That’s why it’s important to write persuasive email copies that speak to their needs and desires.
 Your email copy should be clear, concise, and easy to read.
 And it should focus on explaining how your product or service can solve their problem or meet their needs.
 Remember that everything should be customer-centric.
+Also, don't forget to provide good deliverability in your email with the DMARC report.

 #6.
 Use social proof